Help Center>A Guide on Tax Refund

 Where any question arises as to the period to be excluded, it shall be decided by the Principal Chief Commissioner or Chief Commissioner or Principal Commissioner or Commissioner whose decision thereon shall be final.

-Power of tax authorities to set-off the refund:
+Power of tax authorities to set-off the income tax refund:

 At times, it may happen that, refund may be due to the taxpayer for some assessment year(s) and there may be some tax demand remaining payable by the taxpayer.
 In such a case, section 245 empowers the tax authorities to set-off the refund due to the taxpayer against the amount due from him.